khanhtrung/Week02_Yelp/README.md

    - [x] The filters table should be organized into sections as in the mock.
    - [x] You can use the default UISwitch for on/off states.
    - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
-   - [ ] Display some of the available Yelp categories (choose any 3-4 that you want).
+   - [x] Display some of the available Yelp categories (choose any 3-4 that you want).
+(Limit category)

 The following **optional** features are implemented: